 Publicize Return To Work in Positive Manner

 To gain employees’ acceptance, transitional work programs must be carried out properly.
-First, the company should publicize the program in a positive manner.
+First, the company should positively publicize the program.
 This requires ensuring employees understand that transitional work programs will keep them productive during their recovery.
 Also, a company must apply its return-to-work policy equally to all employees.

 Companies can take other steps to convince employees of the benefits of transitional work programs.
 For example, employers should schedule weekly meetings with the injured employee throughout the injury recovery period.
-These meetings are a good way to obtain an informal status report concerning the types of physical activities the employee is able to engage in; the treatments the employee’s physician has prescribed or any problems the employee may be encountering.
-This weekly contact underscores the company’s expectation that the employee will return to work in some capacity as an active part of the work-force.
+These meetings are a good way to obtain an informal status report concerning the types of physical activities the employee can engage in, the treatments the employee’s physician has prescribed or any problems the employee may be encountering.
+This weekly contact underscores the company’s expectation that the employee will return to work in some capacity as an active part of the workforce.
 Weekly progress meetings allow the company to demonstrate its concern about the continued welfare of the employee.
-The company can also send the employee “Get Well” cards and other remembrances throughout transitional period.
+The company can also send the employee “Get Well” cards and other remembrances throughout the transitional period.

 Doctor – Doctor Communication